mhthies/smarthomeconnect/docs/base.rst

         var2.subscribe(var1, convert=lambda x: ceil(x))

+.. _base.logic-handlers:

 Logic Handlers
 --------------

 A logic handler is a Python function which is executed (“triggered”) by a *Subscribable* object when it publishes a new value.
 To register a logic handler to be triggered by an object, use the object's :meth:`Subscribable.trigger` method.
 This method can either be used in a functional style (``subscribable_object.trigger(my_logic_handler)``) or as a decorator for the logic handler (as shown in the example below).
-For triggering logic handlers at defined times or in a fixed interval, the :mod:`shc.timer` module provides *Subscribable* timer objects which publish a *None* value at defined times.
+For triggering logic handlers at defined times or in a fixed interval, you may use a :ref:`Timer <timer>`.

 Since SHC is completely relying on asyncio for (pseudo-)concurrency, all methods dealing with runtime events (including *reading* and *writing* values) are defined as asynchronous coroutines.
 This also applies to logic handlers, which must be defined with ``async def`` accordingly.